iacgm/website/content/posts/c2bf.md

 ### Lexing & Parsing

 This is, more-or-less, a solved problem.
 This is the one part of this project where I made use of an external library, [Pest](https://pest.rs/).
-This allows us to specify our grammar (in this case, [C99 grammar](https://www.quut.com/c/ANSI-C-grammar-l-1999.html)[^C99]) in something like Backus-Naur Form (BNF).
+This allows us to specify our grammar (in this case, the [C99 grammar](https://www.quut.com/c/ANSI-C-grammar-l-1999.html)[^C99]) in something like [Backus-Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 For example:

 ```
 if_stmt = { "if" ~ "(" ~ expr ~ ")" ~ stmt ~ ("else" ~ stmt)? }